szekelyewy/XPFarm/TicTacToe - Exam/Notes.md

 of the empty spaces :heavy_check_mark:
 - If there is no empty space in the board `empty_space()` should return with an empty array :heavy_check_mark:
 - Random picker test with seeded random value (makes the random value always the same) :heavy_check_mark:
-- If a row is filled with the same chars the player won :small_orange_diamond:
+- If a row is filled with the same chars the player won :heavy_check_mark:
-  - Test for player 1
+  - Test for player 1 :heavy_check_mark:
-  - Test for player 2
+  - Test for player 2 :heavy_check_mark:
-- If no row is filled with the same chars there is no row win :small_orange_diamond:
+- If no row is filled with the same chars there is no row win :heavy_check_mark:
-  - Test for player 1
+  - Test for player 1 :heavy_check_mark:
-  - Test for player 2
+  - Test for player 2 :heavy_check_mark:
 ## Process
 1. Create the initial board :heavy_check_mark:
 2. Set up the initial board :heavy_check_mark: